Adityasrinivas24/Adityasrinivas24/README.md

 ### Hello 👋

-I'm Aditya, an electronics hobbyist exploring computer vision, deep learning and IoT. \
+I'm Aditya, interested in computer vision, deep learning and IoT. \
-I'm currently interested in Edge-AI systems and it's applications.
+I'm currently exploring Edge-AI systems and it's applications.

-Please feel free to check out my projects and raise issues or submit PRs if you think something could be better.
+Feel free to check out my projects and raise issues or submit PRs if you think something could be better.